red07Nanup/html-code/README.md

 # html-code
-my code eassy and many project made
+my code eassy and many project are made